jorjboi/jorjboi.github.io/_projects/vellum_dress.md

     </div>
 </div>

-When I take the final drape in a Vellum solver for simulation, the most important parts is to attach the neckline and sleeves to the body of the model so that they stay in place.
+When I take the final drape in a Vellum solver for simulation, the most important parts are to attach the neckline and sleeves to the body of the model so that they stay in place.